BogdanCatalin-Iacob/Mountain-Hiker/README.md

 * As a Frequent user, I want to check to see if there are any new photos and media from the organisation activities. - Testing was performed to ensure a gallery had been added with photos from the organisation activities.
     - Test photos to be displayed on 3 columns for screens bigger than or equal to 1024px width - worked as expected on all tested browsers
     - Test photos to be displayed on 2 columns for screens bigger than 475px width but smaller than 1024px width - worked as expected on all tested browsers
-    - Test photos to be displayed on 1 columns for screens smaller than 475px width - worked as expected on all tested browsers
+    - Test photos to be displayed on 1 column for screens smaller than 475px width - worked as expected on all tested browsers
 - This gives to users the opportunity to see if other people enjoy the activities or trips.<br>

 * As a Frequent user, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation. - Testing was performed to validate a checkbox had been added to the contact form allowing users to sign up for the organisation newsletter.
 - This will help users to stay updated with the latest news / events that may be of interest.<br>

 ### Issues and Resolutions to issues found during testing
 - Hero image on index.html page was oversized on desktop display.
 Also the quote on hero image was larger with added margin -> the issue was a style conflict with gallery page therefore to the main section of gallery.html was added the id="photos-section"

 ***
 ## Deployment

 -   ### Project Creation
 The project was started by navigating to the [template](https://github.com/Code-Institute-Org/gitpod-full-template) and clicking 'Use this template'.
 Under Repository name I input mountain-hiker and checked the Include all branches checkbox.
 I then navigated to the new [repository](https://github.com/BogdanCatalin-Iacob/mountain-hiker).
 I then clicked the Gitpod button to open the project in Gitpod.

  The following commands were used throughout the project: